Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Zero Group Velocity Mismatch

-A \textit{scheme} is a collection $\{ (\mathcal{C}_1(P,N),\mathcal{C}_2(P,N) )\}$ of pairs of codes such that at $(P,N)$, user $k$ uses the code $\mathcal{C}_k(P,N)$ that satisfies the power constraint and achieves an information rate $R_k(P,N)$ where $k=1,2$.
+A \textit{scheme} is a collection $\{ (\mathcal{C}_1(P,N),\mathcal{C}_2(P,N) )\}$ of pairs of codes indexed by $(P,N)$, such that user $k$ uses the code $\mathcal{C}_k(P,N)$ that satisfies the power constraint and achieves an information rate $R_k(P,N)$ where $k=1,2$.
 We distinguish between two limiting cases: 1) fixed noise with growing powers and 2) fixed powers with vanishing noise.

 \begin{definition} The \textit{high-power} pre-log pair $(\overline{r}_1, \overline{r}_2)$ is achieved by a scheme if the rates satisfy

 \end{definition} \begin{definition} The \textit{low-noise} pre-log pair $(\underline{r}_1, \underline{r}_2)$ is achieved by a scheme if the rates satisfy